edumserrano/find-create-or-update-comment/docs/dev-notes/README.md

 ## GitHub marketplace

 This action is published to the [GitHub marketplace](https://github.com/marketplace/actions/nuget-push).
-See here for more information on [how to publish or remove an action from the marketplace](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace).

 **Currently there is no workflow setup to publish this action to the marketplace.
-The publishing act is a manual process following the instructions above.**
+The publishing act is a manual process following the instructions below.**

+When publishing a new version:

+- create a new tag for the release and update the latest major tag to the same commit as the new tag.

+From here on you can follow the instruction at [how to publish or remove an action from the marketplace](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace).